theupshift/chrdev/posts/2020-02-05-Lazy-loading-images-in-2020.md

 Nothing more, nothing less.

-Just call `lazyLoad()` (even without arguments, if you use the convention `[lazy]`), and all your images will be lazy loaded easily.
+Just call `lazyLoad()` (even without arguments, if you use the convention `[lazy]`), and all your images will be lazy-loaded easily.

 [grab a copy of `lazyload.js`](https://github.com/christian-fei/christian-fei.github.io/blob/master/lazyLoad.js) **now**!

-I like this approach, since I was triggered when I saw this [`gatsy` configuration](https://twitter.com/kentcdodds/status/1225095035936362497) for a blog search, which struck with me.
+I like this approach since I was triggered when I saw this [`gatsy` configuration](https://twitter.com/kentcdodds/status/1225095035936362497) for a blog search, which struck with me.
 In the sense that for a "simple" blog search (be it 1000 blog posts even), you can handle them easily I bet with plain HTML and JS, CSS if you want to make it look fancy.

-The **next blog post** I have in pipeline is exactly this: **a simple blog search**, as you can find on [/posts/](https://christianfei.com/posts/) **with just HTML and JavaScript**.
+The **next blog post** I want to tackle is exactly this: **a simple blog search**, as you can find on [/posts/](https://christianfei.com/posts/) **with just HTML and JavaScript**.

 ## pagespeed insights says thaanks 💯